-My own research interests include understanding the impact of Outdoor Education in schools, the outdoors as a vehicle for youth development, understanding strategies for encouraging nature connection and the role of local communities in enhancing the quality of the environment.
+My own research interests include understanding the impact of Outdoor Education in schools, the outdoors as a vehicle for youth development, understanding the various ways in which people engage with nature and the role of local communities in enhancing the quality of the environment.
 I also led the Erasmus Mundus international MA Transcultural European Outdoor Studies.
-As well as my own research interests I am responsible for leading the research activity of the Outdoor Studies subject area.
+I also lead the Human Nature Relations theme of the Centre for Research in National Parks and Protected Areas.
 This includes the national Outdoor Learning research hub project in partnership with the Institute for Outdoor Learning.
-I also lead the Environmental Citizenship theme of the Centre for Research in National Parks and Protected Areas.
+I am research advisor to the Institute for Outdoor Learning, the Learning Away Consortium and the Bay Trust.

 In my career I have been a teacher, youth worker, director of a social enterprise and political activist and so my interests are rooted in helping people with an interest in the environment understand and improve the quality of their activities.
 I am also a keen sailor, sea kayaker and mountaineer.